Thearyim/react-tap-room/README.md

 A web application for a bar to track their kegs.

 _**Note on the differences between Angular and React:**_

+.
 Angular uses two directional data flow process where it updates the real DOM directly while React updates only the virtual DOM and is concerned with the one directional data flow.
+.
+Both Angular and React are made of components.
+Components in React take in arguments and return value like functions.
+Components in React also allows us to add html text and styling whereas components in Angular have units that contain business, user interface logic, HTML and CSS.

 ## Specs
 1. A user can see a list/menu of all available kegs.
 For each keg, a user can see its name, brand, price and alcohol content.